zaza0209/GEERL/rebuttal_cs.md

 $$
 (\mathcal{T}f)(A,S) =R(A,S) +\gamma \mathbb{E}_{S'\sim P(S'|S,A)}(\max_{a'}f(a',S')).
 $$
-And in this case, the optimal Q function is not guranteed to have a linear form and some modeling error is needed to be included in analyzing the properties of the GFQI estimtor.
+And in this case, the optimal Q function is not guranteed to have a linear form and some modeling error is needed to be included in analyzing the properties of the GFQI estimator.